Natural Graph Wavelet Packet Dictionaries: Applications in Graph Signal Approximation

-We obtained the road network data of the City of Toronto from its open data portal\footnote{URL: \url{https://open.toronto.ca/dataset/traffic-signal-vehicle-and-pedestrian-volumes}}.
-Using the street names and intersection coordinates included in the dataset, we construct the graph representing the road network there with $N = 2275$ nodes and $M = 3381$ edges.
-Fig.~\ref{fig:toronto-fdensity}(a) displays this graph.
+We obtained the street network data of the City of Toronto from its open data portal\footnote{URL: \url{https://open.toronto.ca/dataset/traffic-signal-vehicle-and-pedestrian-volumes}}.
+Using the street names and intersection coordinates included in the dataset, we construct the graph representing the street network there with $N = 2275$ nodes and $M = 3381$ edges.
+Fig.~\ref{fig:toronto-fdensity-graph} displays this graph.
 As before, each edge weight was set as the reciprocal of the Euclidean distance between the endpoints of that edge.

-We analyze two graph signals on this street network.
-1) spatial distribution of the street intersections and 2) pedestrian volume measured at such intersections.
-The graph signal 1) was constructed by counting the number of the nodes within the disk of radius of about $5$ km centered at each node.
-In other words, this is just a smooth version of histogram of the distribution of street intersections computed with the overlapping circular bins of equal size.
-The longest edge length measured in the Euclidean distance among all these $3381$ edges was chosen as this radius of this disk, which is located at the northeast corner of this graph as one can easily see in Figure~\ref{fig:toronto-fdensity}(a).
-The graph signal 2) is the most recent 8 peak-hour volume counts collected at intersections (i.e., nodes in this graph) where there are traffic signals.
-The data was typically collected between the hours of 7:30 am and 6:00 pm, over the period of 03/22/2004–02/28/2018.
+We analyze two graph signals on this street network: 1) spatial distribution of the street intersections and 2) pedestrian volume measured at each intersection.
+The first graph signal was constructed by counting the number of the nodes within the disk of radius $4.7$ km centered at each node.
+In other words, this is a smooth version of histogram of the distribution of street intersections computed with the overlapping circular bins of equal size.
+The longest edge length measured in the Euclidean distance among all these $3381$ edges was chosen as this radius of this disk, which is located at the northeast corner of this graph as one can easily see in Fig.~\ref{fig:toronto-fdensity-graph}.
+The second graph signal is the most recent 8 peak-hour pedestrian volume counts collected at intersections (i.e., nodes in this graph) where there are traffic signals.
+The dataset was collected between the hours of 7:30 am and 6:00 pm, over the period of 03/22/2004--02/28/2018.

-From Fig.~\ref{fig:toronto-fdensity}(b), we observe that qualitative behaviors of these error curves are similar to those of Barbara's eye signal shown in Fig.~\ref{fig:barb-eye}(c).
-That is, 1) NGWP best bases outperformed all the others and the difference between the VM-NGWP and the PC-NGWP is negligible; 2) the global graph Laplacian eigenbasis worked quite well; 3) those bases based on Haar-Walsh wavelet packet dictionaries did not perform well.
+From Fig.~\ref{fig:toronto-fdensity-approx}, we observe that qualitative behaviors of these error curves are relatively similar to those of Barbara's eye signal shown in Fig.~\ref{fig:barb-eye-approx}.
+More precisely, 1) NGWP best bases outperformed all the others and the difference between the VM-NGWP and the PC-NGWP is negligible; 2) the HGLET best basis chose the global graph Laplacian eigenbasis, which worked quite well following the NGWP best bases; 3) those bases based on the Haar-Walsh wavelet packet dictionaries did not perform well.